CSC Email Domain Usage Protocol

 Trinity College Singers consists of four choirs; Trinity Singers, the mixed choir; Boydell Singers, the female choir; the Trinitones and Trinity Belles, the a capella male and female pop ensembles.

-The Society for International Affairs was set up four years ago to give students with an interest in international affairs and diplomacy an opportunity to explore these interests, engage in discourse with like-minded people and hear about diplomatic life from ambassador
+The Society for International Affairs was set up in 2012 to give students with an interest in international affairs and diplomacy an opportunity to explore these interests.

 DU South East Asian Society (DUSEAS) is a community not just for South East Asians, but for the whole student body too!
 A conglomerate of over 10 nationalities, each with a unique culture, the SEA society is sure to offer a plethora of enriching eye opening experiences.